threefoldtech/tfchain/docs/misc/adding_validators.md

 ```

 - Look for log entries indicating the node's **best** and **finalized** block numbers.
-- Warp sync should drastically reduce the time to catch up with the current state of the chain.
+- Warp sync should significantly reduce the time required to catch up with the current state of the chain.

 ## 4. Set Session Keys On-Chain